-What makes the MRSA different from other staph bacteria is that it has built up a resistance to most of the antibiotics doctors usually use to treat staph infections.
+MRSA is different from other staph bacteria because it has built up a resistance to most of the antibiotics doctors usually use to treat staph infections.
 (Methicillin is a type of antibiotic, which is why the strain is called "methicillin-resistant.")

 MRSA skin infections often develop around open sores, like cuts, scrapes, or bites; but they also can occur on intact skin.
 Red, swollen, painful bumps appear that sometimes weep fluid or pus.
 Some people also develop a fever.

 In the past, MRSA usually affected people with weakened immune systems, like people living in nursing homes and other long-term care facilities.

 But now some otherwise healthy people who are not considered at risk for MRSA are getting the infection.
 Doctors call this type of infection community-associated MRSA (CA-MRSA) because it affects people outside of hospitals and nursing homes.
 People at greater risk for becoming infected with this germ are those who spend a lot of time together in groups, such as in schools, college dorms, or military barracks.